Battle of Kunfuda Bay: Battle

 The Italians had learned of the presence of the gunboats, so in early January, the protected cruiser Piemonte and the destroyers Artigliere and Garibaldino searched for the gunboats while the cruisers Calabria and Puglia carried out diversionary bombardments against Jebl Tahr, and Al Luḩayyah.
 Piemonte and the destroyers located the Ottoman flotilla on 7 January.
 The Ottoman force consisted of the gunboats Ordu, Bafra, Refahiye, Gökçedağ, Kastamonu, and Ayintag, the armed tugboat Muha, and the armed yacht Şipka.

 The Italians opened fire at a range of 4500 m, and in a bombardment that lasted for three hours, sank three of the gunboats and forced the other three to run themselves aground to avoid sinking.
 The following morning, the Italian vessels returned and sent landing parties ashore to destroy the remaining gunboats and seize some light guns from the vessels.
-The Italian warships then bombarded the port itself, before seizing four dhows. Şipka was later raised and taken to Italy as a prize.
+The Italian warships then bombarded the port itself, before seizing four dhows. Şipka was later raised and taken to Italy as a prize; she was later commissioned into Italian service under the name Cunfida.